Get expert combat sports insurance with a FREE policy review. Make sure new events, rule changes, and promotions are fully covered and up to date.

 Events like the International Brawling Championship highlight how quickly combat sports are evolving.

 Today it’s boxing in a cage with small gloves.
-Tomorrow it might be a new ruleset, new sanctioning body, or new style altogether.
+Tomorrow it might be a new rule set, new sanctioning body, or new style altogether.

 From our perspective, that’s not a problem – it’s our job.